kjlarocca/CRUDApp/README.md

 To begin:
 In your terminal - git clone: git@github.com:kjlarocca/CRUDApp.git

-Backend:
+Backend:\
-to run\
+To run:\
 cd into backend\
  npm install express\
  npm install nodemon -D (dev dependency, optional)\
  i already had: homebrew and mongoDB (& I downloaded mongo locally), so you may need these\
  node server.js\
  or nodemon server.js\
-(You should see Server is running on port 3001 and Connected to Database)\
+(You should see Server is running on port 3001 and Connected to Database)

 Frontend:\
 To run:\